Ifeoluwa Lawal Ifeoluwa Lawal

 6. Mallorca: The Favourite Vacation Spot

-This is probably the favourite vacation destination for German people.
-There’s a joke that “Mallorca ist die 17te Bundesland” (Mallorca is the 17th German province).
+Mallorca is probably the most popular vacation spots for Germans in Europe.
+There’s a joke that “Mallorca ist die 17te Bundesland” (Mallorca as the 17th German province).
 Older German people like to enjoy Mallorca because it’s beautiful, has good weather, great for hiking and many other reasons.
 Younger German people like Mallorca because of “Ballermann”, which is a beach mile where young Germans love to engage in partying, drinking and all of the sorts.
 I think more German is spoken on Ballermann than Spanish.

 7. Bureaucracy and Rules